thomasboyt/coquette-inspect/README.md

 ## Installing

-To build:
+To install:

 ```
+git clone git@github.com:thomasboyt/coquette-inspect.git
+cd coquette-inspect/
-npm install && webpack
+npm install && ./node_modules/.bin/webpack
 ```

-Then load the `chrome-extension` folder as an unpacked extension ([guide](https://developer.chrome.com/extensions/getstarted#unpacked)).
+Then load the `chrome-extension` folder as an unpacked extension ([see thisguide](https://developer.chrome.com/extensions/getstarted#unpacked)).

-If it worked, you should see a "Coquette" tab in your developer tools when you open them.
+If it worked, you should see a "Coquette" tab in your developer tools when you next open them.

 ## Usage